ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Technical Approach

-Now given a source batch $\{\mathbf{a}_{s}, \mathbf{y}_{s}\}$ and a target batch $\{\mathbf{a}_{t}, \mathbf{\hat{y}}_{t}\}$, our intermediate domain construction mechanism $\mathcal{M}(\cdot)$ follows three steps.
+In the context of UDA for LiDAR segmentation, we denote samples $\mathbf{a}$ from the labeled source domain and unlabeled target domain as ${A}_{s}=\{(\mathbf{a}_{s,m}, {q}_{s,m})\}_{m=1}^{M}$ and ${A}_{t}=\{(\mathbf{a}_{t,n})\}_{n=1}^{N}$, respectively, where $M$ and $N$ are the total number of source and target samples.
+For segmentation with $C$ classes, the network ${G}$ can be optimized in a supervised way with source samples by minimizing the cross-entropy loss as follows: where $\mathbf{w}$ denotes the weights of ${G}$; $p(\cdot)$ is the probability of class $c$ in the softmax output.
+Due to the lack of ground-truth in the target domain, we consider the target labels as hidden variables \cite{Pseudo-Labeling} and select the most confident target predictions on the existing model as one-hot ``pseudo-labels" $\hat{{q}}_{t}$.
+The learning objective for the target domain is: where $\theta$ is a threshold for filtering non-confident pseudo-labels.
+Similar to \cite{CBST,CRST}, we set a proportion parameter $k$ to determine the class-wise thresholds $\theta_{c}$ for each class $c$ to balance the class distributions.
+Now given a source batch $\{(\mathbf{a}_{s}, {q}_{s})\}$ and a target batch $\{(\mathbf{a}_{t}, {\hat{q}}_{t})\}$, our intermediate domain construction mechanism ${M}(\cdot)$ follows three steps.
 First, define a template for the total number of segregation regions along the near-far dimension ($m$) in the RV projections and around the ego-vehicle ($n$).
 Fig.~\ref{fig:concat}a shows an example of a domain concatenation with $m=2$ and $n=2$, having front-near, front-far, back-near, and back-far regions, respectively.
 Second, slice regions based on the above template for every sample in both batches.
 This gives $((b_s+b_t) \times m \times n)$ sliced stripes, where $b_{s}$ and $b_{t}$ are the batch sizes.
 Third, concatenate the stripes while keeping their spatial locations consistent, resulting in $(b_s+b_t)$ intermediate domain samples $\mathbf{a}_{\pi}$.
-Their labels $\mathbf{y}_{\pi}$ can be obtained via the same arrangement of the original labels and pseudo-labels.
-The segmentation loss $\mathcal{L}_{\pi}$ for this intermediate domain can be computed using the mixed batch $\{\mathbf{a}_{\pi}, \mathbf{y}_{\pi}\}$ in a way similar to Eq.~\ref{equ:source_domain_loss}.
-The overall objective for self-training is to minimize the following:
+Their labels $q_{\pi}$ can be obtained via the same arrangement of the original labels and pseudo-labels.
+The segmentation loss ${L}_{\pi}$ for this intermediate domain can be computed using the mixed batch $\{(\mathbf{a}_{\pi}, {q}_{\pi})\}$ in a way similar to Eq.~\ref{equ:source_domain_loss}.
+The overall objective for self-training is to minimize ${L} = {L}_{s}(\mathbf{w}, {q}_{s}) + \sigma\cdot{L}_{\pi}(\mathbf{w}, {q}_{\pi})$, where $\sigma$ is a coefficient that controls the probability of accessing the intermediate domain.
+As shown in Fig.~\ref{fig:concat}c, this simple concatenation approach mixes objects and background from both domains, while still preserving the overall consistency.
+This stability in semantic coherence comes from the priors that the LiDAR point clouds are unstructured and extremely sparse even after RV projections.
+Take nuScenes~\cite{Panoptic-nuScenes} as an example.
+We find that on average $59.93\%$ of RV cells are empty, which could downplay the negative impact of region rearrangement since the degree of continuity is low.